Richardaeld/Fat_Racoon_Kitchen/README.md

         + (Ex.
 Removing recipe ingredient(s), recipe step(s), and recipe description from the in-app recipe search engine returns.)
     + Searches use operators when applicable.
         + (Ex.
 The `$or` operator is used to allow a dictionary list of `ObjectId`s to be compiled and sent to MongoDB as a single inquiry.)
-    + Creating a new recipe or account document will build upon a prestored blank template instead of creating an entirely new document each time.
+    + Creating a new recipe or account document will build upon a pre-stored blank template instead of creating an entirely new document each time.
 This allows:
-        + For cleaner coded Python when uploading new content.
+        + For cleaner coded Python.
-        + For easily updating the standard for creating new recipe and user documents.
+        + For the document standard to easily be updated.
     + Allow users to upload avatars for their profile and recipes.

-+ I want to showcase my artistic ability, by:
++ I want to showcase my artistic ability by:
     + Creating CSS art.
         + Created sticky notes with a lifting effect.
         + Created drinks with an animation.
 These drinks are:
-            + Stylized as tea with ice in it
+            + Stylized as tea with ice in it.
             + Animated to have ripples when a user's mouse cursor passes over it.
             + Animated to have the "ice" dip when a user's mouse cursor passes over it.
         + Created napkins that the drinks sit on.